Snowstorm, deep freeze leaves four dead in U.S. South

 In Houston, the nation’s fourth most populous city, most freeways were closed on Wednesday morning after icing over, the city’s Office of Emergency Management said.

-More than 10,000 homes and businesses in Texas and Louisiana were without power as of Wednesday afternoon after ice-coated limbs broke off trees and cut power lines, utilities data showed.
-More than 12,000 in South Carolina were without power.
+In storm-hit North and South Carolina, more than 32,000 homes and businesses were without power as of Wednesday afternoon, utilities data showed.

-Reporting by Gina Cherelus in New York and Jon Herskovitz in Austin, Texas; Editing by David Gregorio and Steve Orlofsky
+Additional reporting by Gina Cherelus in New York, Jon Herskovitz in Austin, Texas; Writing by Jon Herskovitz; Editing by Tom Brown